ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 SETTINGS format_schema = 'schema:MessageType'
 ```

-We've saved data to [proto.bin](assets/proto.bin) file.
+This saves data to the [proto.bin](assets/proto.bin) file.
 ClickHouse also supports importing Protobuf data as well as nested messages.
 Consider using [ProtobufSingle](/docs/en/interfaces/formats.md/#protobufsingle) to work with a single Protocol Buffer message (length delimiters will be omitted in this case).

 ## Cap’n Proto